-- 1. The degree programme has a student workload of 120 ECTS credit points. - 2.
+- 1. The degree programme has a student workload of 120 ECTS credit points, apart from the master's degree programme Farmacie which has a student workload of 180 ECTS. - 2.
 The student workload is expressed in whole ECTS credit points.